filliptm/Language-learning/replit.md

-# Japanese Translation App
+# Language Learning Translation App

 ## Overview

-This is a full-stack web application that provides English-to-Japanese translation services using Claude AI (Anthropic's API).
-The app features both a translation interface and a Japanese character flashcard system for learning.
-It's built with a modern React frontend, Express backend, and uses PostgreSQL for data storage.
+This is a full-stack web application that provides English-to-Japanese and English-to-Spanish translation services using Claude AI (Anthropic's API).
+The app features translation interfaces and character/vocabulary flashcard systems for learning.
+It's built with a modern React frontend and Express backend, operating entirely stateless without a database.

 ## System Architecture